NickGlenn/MonoQL/README.md

 > **Note:** This project is still in early development.

-MonoQL is an opinionated generative "framework" for quickly creating type-safe GraphQL servers and clients using Typescript.
-It's built over top [The Guild's GraphQL Code Generation](https://the-guild.dev/graphql/codegen) and supports in-memory AST transformations (to allow for features like automatic generation of Relay-style connections or schema simplification) and code scaffolding in addition to GraphQL codegen's existing type-generation capabilities.
+MonoQL is library that builds over top [The Guild's GraphQL Code Generation](https://the-guild.dev/graphql/codegen) tool and libraries.

+In addition to type generation, it supports in-memory AST transformations, to allow for features like automatic generation of Relay-style connections or schema simplification.

 ### Features

-- **Fully type-safe** - MonoQL uses Typescript to generate type-safe code for your GraphQL server and client.
-- **Minimal boilerplate** - MonoQL generates all of the boilerplate code for you, including type definitions, resolvers, and client queries/mutations.
-- **Minimal configuration** - MonoQL is designed to work out of the box with minimal configuration.
-Simply point it at your schema and it will generate the appropriate code for you.
+- **GraphQL Codegen Compatibility** - MonoQL is designed to work with [The Guild's GraphQL Code Generation](https://the-guild.dev/graphql/codegen) eco system.
+This means that you can use any of the available plugins to generate code for your GraphQL server or client.
 - **Schema normalization** - Performs automatic schema normalization to reduce boilerplate and improve developer experience.
 Normalization of schema includes:
   - Automatic implementation of missing interface fields for object types.
   - Automatic implementation of missing base definitions for object, interface, enum, union, and input types.
   - Automatic flattening of extension types into base types.
 - **Relay Connection Generation** - Automatically generates Relay-style connections within your schema using the `@connection` directive.
-- **Single install, multiple frameworks** - MonoQL is designed to work with any GraphQL client or server framework.
-Simply choose the preset that best fits your needs and MonoQL will generate the appropriate code for you.

-### Planned Features

-> These are not promises, but rather things I'd like to do if time permits.

-- Proper documentation (and documentation website).
-- Automatic resolver generation for common use cases (e.g. CRUD operations) so you can generate a fully functional GraphQL server purely from your schema.
-- Tools for generating database objects directly from the GraphQL schema to allow for automatic database integration.

 ## Getting Started